Sidebar Charting Tools

 Right arrow - Opens the Hospital Course (i.e., inpatient wiki-like record of key developments and milestones, a key part of summative documents) for editing in the Sidebar, easing preparation of a succinct summary of the patient's inpatient experience while reviewing other clinical material in the Sidebar.

-Right arrow - Opens the home medication review (reconciliation) activity in the centre panel.
+Left arrow - Opens the home medication review (reconciliation) activity in the centre panel.

 Med admin (Medication Administration Record, MAR)